begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Readme.md

 Origin also has an option to locate the game, while the EA App doesn't.

+Another thing the EA App doesn't have is "Command line arguments", which means you can't use the `-northstar` argument unless you have the game on Steam.

 Why are there scripts for Steam?
 If you prefer Lutris+Wine and have the game on Steam.